amcginlay/k8s-primer/content/015_build_containers/_index.md

 Incompatibilities which arise from shared dependencies are avoidable with containers via [Mount namespaces](https://en.wikipedia.org/wiki/Linux_namespaces#Mount_(mnt)).
 Containers can internally switch their perceived location of `/`, away from the shared location to a mountpoint specifically dedicated to the running container, and safely fill it with just the dependencies it needs.
 The `FROM` instruction indicates a version-specific archive of files, known as a base layer, which get extracted into the dedicated mountpoint before being customized by the remaining instructions.
-As with any image, the base layer may also inject [`ENV`](https://docs.docker.com/engine/reference/builder/#env) variables,  [`EXPOSE`](https://docs.docker.com/engine/reference/builder/#expose) ports and [`RUN`](https://docs.docker.com/engine/reference/builder/#run) processes, etc in the running process space.
+As with any image, the base layer may also inject [`ENV`](https://docs.docker.com/engine/reference/builder/#env) variables,  [`EXPOSE`](https://docs.docker.com/engine/reference/builder/#expose) ports and [`RUN`](https://docs.docker.com/engine/reference/builder/#run) processes, etc in the target habitat defined by its namespaces.
 Base layers are themselves just published container images which are sourced from registries such as [Dockerhub](https://hub.docker.com/).
 In this example `php` is the name of an image and `8.0.1-apache` is the immutable version of that image.
 - **`COPY index.php /var/www/html/`** - The default virtual directory for our webserver is at `/var/www/html/`.
 The `COPY` instruction takes your app (`index.php`) from the local file system (on your Cloud9 instance in this case) and lays it down as the homepage for your webserver inside the container image.
-- **`RUN chmod a+rx index.php`** - A Linux command that will be familiar to you, `chmod` sets the access permissions of our app to ensure it is executable from any context within the contianer.
+- **`RUN chmod a+rx index.php`** - A Linux command that will be familiar to you, `chmod` sets the access permissions of our app to ensure it is executable from any context within the container.
+- **`CMD`(or `ENTRYPOINT`)** - this Dockerfile is slightly unusual in that these instructions, which are commonplace, **do not** appear.
+In your case the base layer initiates the webserver so once your (interpreted) PHP app is deposited and configured correctly everything is just ready to go.

+You could now, if you wish, keep your app (`index.php`) and its dependencies (`Dockerfile`) in lockstep under source control.
+Each container image begins as an empty collection of files with zero configuration.
-Each instruction in the Dockerfile adds new layers to your container image which are used to extend or override the detail of preceding layers.
+When processed, each instruction in the Dockerfile will add one **layer** of files and/or configuration to your container image.
+Each layer is used to extend or override the preceding layers.

 ## Build the container image